directvt/vtm/doc/settings.md

                         <color4  = bluedk     /> <!-- See /config/set/* for the color name reference. -->
                         <color15 = whitelt    />
                         <default bgc=pureblack fgc=whitedk />  <!-- Default/current colors (SGR49/39). -->
-                        <underline = transparent />  <!-- Default underline color (SGR59).
-This alpha value is alpha blended on top of the current foreground color when rendered.  -->
                         <bground = default />  <!-- Independent background color of the scrollback canvas.
 Set to 0x00ffffff(or =default) to sync with SGR49 (default background). -->
                     </color>
                     <cursor>